Sabrina: The Animated Series: International

-In Canada, the series aired on Teletoon from October 1999 to December 2003, before being replaced by the sequel series, Sabrina's Secret Life on January 5, 2004, reruns of the series eventually returned to the network in August 2004, which would continue until Spring 2005.
+In Canada, the series aired on Teletoon from October 5, 1999 until December 19, 2003.
+However, only 51 out of the 65 episodes (the network claimed there was no 23rd episode) aired during the series' first run on the network before being replaced by the sequel series, Sabrina's Secret Life on January 5, 2004.
+When the series eventually returned to the network on September 6, 2004, the remaining 14 episodes premiered.
+Reruns of the series would continue until March 4, 2005.
 The French version of the series Sabrina Apprentie Sorcière, aired on Télétoon in Québec.
 But unlike the English version, the French version continued to air on the network as late as around 2006 or 2007.
 The sequel series never aired on the French network.
 The series also aired on many Disney Channel networks internationally.

 Beginning in 2004, many broadcasters who already aired the series began to air it as part of a package with Sabrina's Secret Life titled "Totally Sabrina."
-The package was pre-sold to TF1 in France, RTÉ in Ireland, Mediaset in Italy, ORF in Austria, Alter Channel in Greece, FORTA in Spain, SBT in Brazil, Teletoon in Canada, Super RTL in Germany, Arutz Hayeladim in Israel and Saran in Turkey, in addition to Disney Channel and Toon Disney networks in the United Kingdom, Asia, Taiwan, Australia, France, Latin America, Brazil, the Middle East and Spain.
+The package was pre-sold to TF1 in France, RTÉ in Ireland, Mediaset in Italy, ORF in Austria, Alter Channel in Greece, FORTA in Spain, SBT in Brazil, Super RTL in Germany, Arutz Hayeladim in Israel and Saran in Turkey, in addition to Disney Channel and Toon Disney networks in the United Kingdom, Asia, Taiwan, Australia, France, Latin America, Brazil, the Middle East and Spain.

-The series also aired in India on Cartoon Network.
+The series also aired on Cartoon Network in India and Pop Girl in the UK.